Customize error pages

 -

 Malware Website Warning.
-Appears when a user attempts to access a domain that is known to host malware.
+Appears when a user attempts to access a domain that is known or suspected to host malware.

 -